Marked length spectra of Gromov hyperbolic space: Roughly geodesically complete hyperbolic space

 \subsection{Quasi-isometries, roughly geodesic space}

 We follow the definition in \cite{bonk2011embeddings}.
-A map $f:(X,d)\to (Y,d')$ of metric spaces is call a $(K,C)$-\emph{quasi-isometric embedding} if
+A map $f:(X,d)\to (Y,d')$ of metric spaces is called a $(K,C)$-\emph{quasi-isometric embedding} if

 for all $p$, $q\in X$.
-A $(K, C)$-quasi-isometric embedding is called a \emph{quasi-isometry} if the image is \emph{cobounded}, i.e., there exist constant $L$ such that for all point $r\in Y$, there exist $p\in X$, with $d'(r,f(p))<L$.
+A $(K, C)$-quasi-isometric embedding is called a \emph{quasi-isometry}, if the image is \emph{cobounded}, i.e., there exist constant $L$ such that for all point $r\in Y$, there exist $p\in X$, with $d'(r,f(p))<L$.

-$(1, C)$-quasi-isometric embedding and quasi-isometric are called $C$-\emph{roughly isometric embedding} and $C$-\emph{rough isometry}.
+$(1, C)$-quasi-isometric embeddings and $(1,C)$-quasi-isometries are called $C$-\emph{roughly isometric embeddings} and $C$-\emph{rough isometries}, respectively.
 A $C$-\emph{rough geodesic} is a $C$-roughly isometric embedding of an interval.
 A metric space is called $C$-roughly geodesic if any two points can be connected by a $C$-rough geodesic.

 Let $\tau(t)$ be a rough geodesic, for any $t_1<t_2<t_3$, we have

 A rough geodesic space is called \emph{roughly complete} if every rough geodesic extends to a bi-infinite rough geodesic.